Fundament-Software/scopes/doc/docs/module-core.md

       previous state.
 The function may not be called for a state for which `valid?` has reported to be depleted.

-    It is allowed to call any of these functions multiple times with any valid state, effectively restarting the Generator at an arbitrary point, as Generators are not expected to have side effects.
+    Any of these functions may be called multiple times with any valid state, effectively restarting the Generator at an arbitrary point, as Generators are not expected to have side effects.
 In controlled circumstances a Generator may choose to be impure, but should be documented accordingly.

     Here is a typical pattern for constructing a generator: